-Students must enroll in MUS080 each semester they are registered as afShutlentsmustentataUUAM WS080heachcoptiestof inheyassleip or student tagisitegedentextford! time student at CUAA, with the exception of internship or student teaching semesters.
+Students must enroll in MUS080 each semester they are registered as a full time student at CUAA, with the exception of internship or student teaching semesters.

-Instructor permission required; students with previous piano experience ntyltestructorfpennessionites(WM&200cMhiS200b) previous piano experience may test out of prerequisites
+Instructor permission required; students with previous piano experience may test out of prerequisites (MUS203;MUS206)

-†(NHUS203)MISSQUA)cipate in the ensemble of their principal instrument and take private instruction in their principal instrument for each semester constructions in the ensemble of their principal instrument and take private instruction in their principal instrument for each semester on campus.
+† Students must participate in the ensemble of their principal instrument and take private instruction in their principal instrument for each semester on campus.